 \subsection{Reduced-order modeling of the sensitivity with f-OTD}

-The temporal changes in mass fractions $\bpsi = [\psi_1, \psi_2, \dots, \psi_{n_s}]^T$ and temperature $T$ in an adiabatic, constant pressure $p$, and spatially homogeneous chemical system of $n_s$ species reacting through $n_r$ irreversible reactions are governed by the following initial value problem~\cite{ZZT03,NBGCL22}:
+The temporal changes in mass fractions $\bpsi = [\psi_1, \psi_2, \dots, \psi_{n_s}]^T$ of chemical species and temperature $T$ in an adiabatic, constant pressure $P$, and spatially homogeneous chemical system of $n_s$ species reacting through $n_r$ irreversible reactions are governed by the following initial value problem~\cite{ZZT03,NBGCL22}: